Brook07/KU-Website/README.md

 # KU-Website
-This is my Project  using HTML,CSS,JS.
+This is my Web Project  using HTML,CSS,JS.